Frequently Asked Questions

 - Are respectful in their interaction with other residents and staff

-- Participate in regularly scheduled reviews of service plans, assessments and care plans
+- Participate in regularly reviews of service plans, assessments and care plans

-- Have a prescribed mobility aid (prescribed by a physician)
+- Regularly and independently use a mobility aid prescribed by a healthcare practitioner

 - Have no significant memory / cognitive impairment (Dementia, Alzheimer’s )

-- Do not require any nursing interventions (i.e. PICC lines, IVs, complex wound care).
-Note that in some circumstances, through our partnership with Home Care, this criteria may be flexed
+- Do not require regular nursing interventions (i.e. PICC lines, IVs, complex wound care).

 - Have a physician or nurse practitioner